ptrandev/elucidate/README.md

   __3. Numbers Only__

 The script will guess the password only using numbers.
-It will guess up combinations up to 8 characters.
+It will first guess 1 number, then 2 number combinations, then 3 number combinations, etc. It will guess up combinations up to 8 characters.

-  __4. Combination of Characters
+  __4. Combination of Characters__

-Elucidate will combine all ket
+Elucidate will combine all characters and punctiation sequentially.
+It will first guess 1 character, then 2 character combinations , then 3 character combinations, etc. It will guess combinations up to 8 characters.

+___

+### Useage

+1. Download the .zip and unzip it to the directory of your choice.
+2. A file